When a beloved companion passes, it can be wrenching. This may especially be true when others neither understand nor are sympathetic to your grief.

-While we may typically associate animals with nature, in death many of our beloved companions are denied the option of being laid to rest in a natural grave.
+While we may typically associate animals with nature, in death many of our beloved companions are denied being reconnected with the cycles of life that come from being laid to rest in a more natural grave.

-The Green Pet-Burial Society joins the green burial movement in ushering in a new period when we can
+The Green Pet-Burial Society joins with those fostering green burials in ushering a new era when we can

 - Find new connections to the natural in life as well as in death

-- Easily access alternatives to toxic environmental practices and products that characterize contemporary aftercare
+- Easily access alternatives to toxic environmental practices and products that characterize contemporary deathcare

 - Commit our bodies to the preservation and restoration of natural places

-- Provide an option to all those who find comfort in bringing their loved ones to their natural home
+- Provide options to those who find comfort in bringing their loved one’s remains back to their natural home.

 photo credit: flickr.com, Anita363, P9120002